wkgcass/vproxy/doc/architecture.md

 `ServerGroup` is a group of endpoints, each endpoint is attached with a boolean flag indicating it's currently healthy or not.
 The `ServerGroup` provides a `next()` method to retrieve the next healthy server.
 The method of determining which is the "next" is configurable.

-#### ServerGroups
+#### Upstream

-`ServerGroups` is a list of groups, each group is assigned with a weight.
-It's nothing but a container and does not do IO it self.
-It provides a `next()` method, which will go throught all serverGroups and retrieve a healthy server.
+`Upstream` is a list of groups, each group is assigned with a weight.
+It provides a `next()` method, which accepts a `hint` and it will select the most corresponding serverGroup, or will choose a default one if no `hint` provided or nothing matches.
 The method of selecting serverGroup is always WRR, and it doesn't affect how `ServerGroup` selects server.

 #### TcpLB and Socks5Server